 Genomic Characterization of Acute Febrile Illness in West Africa (2013 – 2017)

 With funding from the United States National Institutes of Health (NIH), this project uses genomics tools to identify pathogens that cause fevers in the West African region with the plan to acquire adequate knowledge of the landscape of pathogens in the region.
-This knowledge will be used to develop diagnostic tools that can detect the pathogens in a single reaction.
+This knowledge will be used to develop diagnostic tools that can detect pathogens in a single reaction.